mainframed/DEFCON31/DC31_protocol.md

 --------

 The protocol speaks TCP/IP.
-Every byte in every communication is encrypted by XORing every byte with 0x31.
+Every byte in every communication is encrypted by XORing every byte with 0x31 except for the header and the sequence byte.

 A DC31 packet can be broken down as: